Skip to main content

 Speak in Plain Language

-Providers should avoid medical jargon, where possible, and instead rely on plain language to communicate with patients.
-Where jargon is appropriate, providers should always define the medical language clearly (e.g., “This stethoscope is a device for measuring heartbeat”).
+Providers should avoid medical jargon and instead rely on plain language to communicate with patients.
+When jargon is appropriate, providers should always define the medical language clearly (e.g., “This stethoscope is a device for measuring heartbeat”).

-Speaking in plain language communicates to patients that providers care about having a two-way conversation with them, rather than just delivering a monolog.
+Speaking in plain language communicates to patients that providers care about having a two-way conversation rather than just delivering a monologue.

 Keep Communications Confidential